 The Monitoring Officer has responsibility for ensuring that decisions taken comply with all necessary statutory requirements and are lawful.
-Where in the opinion of the Monitoring Officer any decision or proposal is likely to be unlawful and lead to maladministration, he/she shall advise the Council and/or Executive accordingly,
+Where in the opinion of the

+Monitoring Officer any decision or proposal is likely to be unlawful and lead to maladministration, he/she shall advise the Council.